RobertARandolph/AdmiralBumbleBee.com/DAW-Explain.md

 * Alternate methods of accessing functions without modifier functions (See: Pro Tools Keyboard Focus)

 This category does _not_ cover how "good" the default key commands are, only the flexibility of the command system.

+## Menus

+Top level and Context menus are a fact of life in modern software.
+This category focuses on the reliance, use and _management_ of menus in the software.
+Some considerations:

+* Utilization of menu layers
+* Ability to change menus (customization)
+* Menu pinning (ability to leave menus open)
+* Menu search - Notably this is a basic function in macOS, so for my purposes it is related to the number of searchable items or the adherence to macOS standards.
+* Exposure of common functions _outside_ of menus
+* Labelling of hotkeys in menus

+## Window Management

+How easy is it to manage windows that belong to the software?

+* Window cycling
+* Window Docking
+* Screensets - the ability to recall window positions
+* The lack of windows - this is considered a benefit.
+* Window pinning

 ## Macro Shortcut Support